dissanayakeG/CODE_BOOK/PHP_AND_LARAVEL_ADVANCE.md

 [PHP Why return new static? ](https://stackoverflow.com/questions/37460592/why-return-new-static-php)

-new static instantiates a new object from the current class, and works with late static bindings (instantiates the subclass if the class was subclassed, I expect you understand that).
+new static instantiates a new object from the current class (instantiates the subclass if the class was subclassed).

 Having a static method on a class which returns a new instance of same is an alternative constructor.
-Meaning, typically your constructor is public function __construct, and typically it requires a certain bunch of parameters:
 ```php
 class Foo {
     public function __construct(BarInterface $bar, array $baz = []) { ... }
 }
 ```
 Having an alternative constructor allows you to provide different defaults, or convenience shortcuts to instantiate this class without having to supply those specific arguments and/or for being able to provide different arguments which the alternative constructor will convert to the canonical ones:
 ```php
 class Foo {